 Stop 3: Wall Street

 Home to the Federal Reserve and the Stock exchange, Wall Street is a historic and iconic street to see.
-There are guided tours of the neighborhood that cover the history of Wall Street here, however if you are on a time budget I would skip it until your next visit in NYC.
+There are guided tours of the neighborhood that cover the history of Wall Street here like an insider, however, if you are on a time budget I would skip it until your next visit in NYC.

 Stop 4: Explore Oculus & Grab a Bite (and a Glass of Wine)